 EVS Class-5 NCERT Solutions, Chapter 6-: Every Drop Counts

-Chapter 6 Every Drop Counts describes the different aspects of water.
+Class 5 EVS Chapter 6 describes the different aspects of water.
 It covers the journey of rainwater, wells and stepwells, rainwater collection, how people have used water over time, and customs related to water.
-The chapter encourages the kids to observe the local water bodies in the adjoining areas.
+The NCERT Class 5 EVS Chapter 6 encourages the kids to observe the local water bodies in the adjoining areas.
 Other topics included in the text are unequal water distribution, water bills, how water is supplied to houses and buildings, and why everyone should have equal access to water.

 The NCERT textbook (Looking Around) questions are answered in a simple and engaging manner.
 We also have related ‘Learning Concepts’, and interactive worksheets with solutions.
 Our ‘Learning Beyond’ segment caters to all the probable questions that the child might think out of curiosity.